zarfld/LinuxCnc_PokeysLibComp/README.md

 The documentation provides clear instructions on running tests, setup steps for hardware-dependent tests, and interpreting test results and coverage reports.
 It is essential to keep the documentation up to date as new features are implemented and tests are added.

 By following these instructions, you can ensure the reliability, correctness, and performance of the `pokeys_py` component, making it easier to maintain and develop in the future.

+## Configuring GitHub Actions Runners

+To ensure that the CI workflow runs smoothly, it is important to configure GitHub Actions runners properly.
+This section provides instructions for setting up self-hosted runners and verifying the required permissions and access for runners.

+### Setting Up Self-Hosted Runners

+1. **Create a Runner**: Follow the instructions in the GitHub documentation to create a self-hosted runner.
+You can find the documentation [here](https://docs.github.com/en/actions/hosting-your-own-runners/adding-self-hosted-runners).

+2. **Install the Runner**: Download and install the runner on your machine.
+Make sure to follow the installation steps provided in the documentation.

+3. **Configure the Runner**: Configure the runner by running the `config.sh` script.
+Provide the necessary details such as the repository URL, runner name, and labels.

+4. **Start the Runner**: Start the runner by running the `run.sh` script.
+The runner should now be online and ready to pick up jobs.

+### Verifying Permissions and Access

+1. **Repository Access**: Ensure that the runner has access to the repository.
+This can be done by adding the runner to the repository settings under the "Actions" tab.

+2. **Permissions**: Verify that the runner has the necessary permissions to access the repository.
+This includes read and write permissions for the repository.

+3. **Runner Logs**: Check the runner logs for any errors or issues that might be preventing the job from being picked up.
+The logs can be found in the `runner/logs` directory.

+4. **Self-Hosted Runners**: If using self-hosted runners, ensure they are online and properly configured.
+This includes verifying the network connectivity and ensuring that the runner is not blocked by any firewall or security settings.

+5. **GitHub-Hosted Runners**: If using GitHub-hosted runners, verify that there are no restrictions or limitations on the number of concurrent jobs.
+This can be done by checking the GitHub Actions settings in the repository.

+By following these steps, you can ensure that the GitHub Actions runners are properly configured and have the necessary permissions and access to run the CI workflow successfully.